pinsondg/DefectDetect/README.md

 ### Map Tab
 This is where the application starts off when first opening it.
 It uses a google map to determine the user's location and show it on the map.
 Once a pothole is found, it will be displayed as a marker on the map.
 Clicking one of the markers will bring up more detailed information about the pothole in a text field at the bottom of the screen.
 ### Camera Tab
 The camera tab is where the magic of the app really happens.
 This brings up the phone's back camera and uses the neural network to draw a box around any pothole it finds.
 Note that the first time you open this tab, you will be asked to confirm if you want the current camera view.
 On some devices, the camera view is sideways.
-If this is your case, just say no and it will flip the camera but may cause a slower frame rate.
+If this is your case, just click the rotate button in the upper left-hand corner to rotate the camera view.
 Once the phone finds a detection on the camera, you will be able to see the pothole appear on the map and in the list.
 ### List Tab
 The list tab displays all the potholes your device has found in an ordered list.
 To delete an item from the list simply swipe left on an item and press the delete button that appears.
 To search for a specific pothole, just start typing in the search bar and the list will be modified.
 Taping on a list item will bring the user back to the map and to the marker of the pothole they selected.
 Taping the green 'X' button in the bottom righthand corner will prompt the user if they want to clear the list.